TheTestingMuse/thetestingmuse.github.io/_posts/2021-03-03-models-models-everywhere.md

 >
 > Models should not be true, but it is important that they are _applicable_, and **whether they are applicable for any given purpose must of course be investigated**.
 This also means that a model is never accepted finally, only on trial.

-So why do so many people take a model and try to apply it to their situation, without taking into account its context?
+So why do so many people take a model and try to apply it to their situation, without taking into account "context"?

 A _great_ example here is the Test Automation Pyramid model:

 <img src="/images/posts/test-automation-pyramid.jpg" alt="Diagram of the Test Automation Pyramid Model" style="float:right; margin-left: 10px; width:30%;" />

-So often this is used as a roadmap for applying automated testing to a system, with no context applied to it.
+So often this model is used as a roadmap for applying automated testing to a system, but with no context applied to it for the system itself.

 To demonstrate the fallibility of models, I want to take a world-renowned model known as Ikigai, ask some questions of that model to better understand it's application and how it might fail in some contexts.